diegoesp/ladri/README.md

 This is an exercise that i've prepared for giving a basic canvas HTML5 classroom session.
 It shows how easy is to use HTML5 "primitives" to create simple games.

-It is also a reference implementation for a simple game HTML5 game framework called "Sacoa"
+It is also a reference implementation for a simple HTML5 game framework called "Sacoa"

 # How to play
 Just pull the repository into a directory and open index.html using a browser.
 Simple! don't you just love HTML?